$272 Find Cheap Flights from Sydney to Singapore

 The average price of all round-trip flights from Sydney to Singapore clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Singapore on a Monday and more expensive on a Sunday.
-On your return trip to Sydney, you should consider flying back on a Thursday, and avoid Sundays for better deals.
+On your return trip to Sydney, you should consider flying back on a Sunday, and avoid Saturdays for better deals.

 How far in advance should I book a flight from Sydney to Singapore?